-Principal's Welcome

-Welcome

-Welcome to Mildenhall College Academy and especially MCA, our dedicated sixth form centre.
+Prospectus 2025 Welcome Welcome to Mildenhall College Academy and especially MCA6, our dedicated sixth form centre.
 You will see from this prospectus and our website the excellent facilities and range of subjects we have to offer.
 We are really excited that the 'Mildenhall Hub' which has the Academy and the Sixth Form at the heart of it, is now fully open.
 Sixth Form students now have access to state-of-the-art sports facilities including; an Olympic swimming pool, all weather pitches, over 170-piece gym, modern library and health facilities.
 Not only does this offer access to facilities for lesson and personal use but also for work experiences across a range of industries and professions.

-Every young person deserves an excellent education and to go to a Sixth Form provision that understands them, allows them to thrive and be happy, and helps them to achieve academic success whatever their ability or circumstances.
-I firmly believe that this is achieved through inspiring teaching, a safe and caring environment, expert advice and guidance, and a wide range of high-quality enrichment opportunities.
-My aim is for all students in our sixth form to develop their knowledge, talents, and values so that they can be successful and make a positive contribution to their community.
+Every young person deserves an excellent education and an opportunity to attend a Sixth Form provision that understands their individual needs, allowing them to thrive and be happy, and help them achieve academic success whatever their ability or circumstances.
+I believe the inspirational teaching, safe and caring environment, expert advice and guidance along with the wide range of high quality enrichment opportunities that MCA6 provides, all learners can achieve.
+My aim is for all learners in our Sixth Form to develop their knowledge, talents and values so they can be successful and make a positive contribution to their community.

-Miss N Hood Principal
+Miss C Coxall Director of Sixth Form

+Welcome

-MCA Mildenhall College Academy Sixth Form At Mildenhall College Academy our aims are for every student to: Achieve academic excellence Be the best they can be Contribute positively to the community We seek to do this through our MCA TRAITS and also our core principle of Work hard; be kind.
+MCA6 Mildenhall College Academy Sixth Form

+At Mildenhall College Academy our aims are for every student to: Achieve academic excellence Be the best they can be Contribute positively to the community

+We seek to do this through our MCA TRAITS and also our core principle of Work hard; be kind.